Circle Chord, Arc Length, and Segment Area Calculator

-The calculator uses the radius and the central angle .
-Because JavaScript trigonometric functions use radians, the entered angle in degrees is first converted to radians.
-From there, the three outputs follow from standard circle geometry.
+The circle chord and arc formulas on this page begin with radius and central angle .
+Because JavaScript trigonometric functions use radians, the angle entered in degrees is converted before the main calculations are performed.
+Once that conversion happens, the three outputs follow from standard geometry relationships that are closely connected to triangles, sectors, and radian measure.

 The chord length comes from the isosceles triangle formed by two radii and the chord.
 If that triangle is split down the middle, each half becomes a right triangle with hypotenuse and half-chord .
 The angle at the center becomes .
 Using sine gives the half-chord, so the full chord length is: